-14. Prior to the commencement of mineral extraction, an HGV Routing Plan shall be submitted to and approved in writing with the Mineral Planning Authority.
-The HGV Routing Plan shall include:

-- a plan illustrating the route between the site and Comet Way/ A1(M) via the A1057 - measures to ensure all vehicles exit the site left only and travel eastbound on the A1057/Comet Way (A1001)/A1(M); - means to ensure compliance with the routing plan; and - enforcement measures
+- 14. Prior to the commencement of mineral extraction, an HGV Routing Plan shall be submitted to and approved in writing by the Mineral Planning Authority that shall provide for vehicles exiting the site left only east bound to the A1001.
+The HGV Routing Plan shall include: - a plan illustrating the route between the site and Comet Way/ A1(M) via the A1057 - measures to ensure all vehicles exit the site left only and travel eastbound on the A1057/Comet Way (A1001)/A1(M); - means to ensure compliance with the routing plan; and - enforcement measures